 }

-The Google service supports Linear PCM, Opus, and MP3 as output format.
+The Google service supports Linear PCM, Opus, and MP3 as output formats.
 In this example, we use MP3, which all browsers support.

-The client is an Angular / Ionic web application.
-The application consist of just one page where the user can enter the pitch, speaking rate, select the voice and language and enter the text to speech.
+The client is an Angular/Ionic web application.
+The application consists of just one page where the user can enter the pitch, speaking rate, select the voice and language, and enter the text to be converted to speech.

 private async loadVoices(): Promise<void> {